qazi-humayoon/Portfolio-2/README.md

 - Structure: Add or remove sections, rearrange the order of content, and tailor the website structure to emphasize your strengths and achievements.
 - Responsive Design: Ensure that the website is responsive and mobile-friendly by adapting the layout and styles for different screen sizes.
 Feel free to explore and experiment with the code to personalize your portfolio website and make it stand out.

+## Acknowledgements
+This project is created by me with the design template from dribble.